Classic Motorcycle Build

 Spark Plug Gap

-After converting from electronic to points ignition, you may want to re-gap your plugs to the factory suggested setting for pre-1978 models, which is 030" to 035".
+After converting from electronic to points ignition, you'll want to re-gap your plugs to the factory suggested setting for pre-1978 models.
+On most Harleys, this will be 030" to 035".

 Emissions Carburetors